How to Incentivise Sales for Financial Services Industry – Part 1

 - Using volume as a performance measure rather than profit margin.

-- Use of organisation measures.
+- Use of organization measures.

-Examples of non-compliant behaviour would be:
+Examples of non-compliant behavior would be:

 - Differential rates of commission for different products which in the past have had the effect of selling the higher-value product rather than the product which best suits the need of the customer.